rzfeeser/dell_powermax_expand_vol_by_wwn/README.md

 After following the above steps, this role may be used to expand volume(s) by providing a list of dictionaries, documenting the wwn to expand, and the size (in GB) to expand that wwn to.

+If a WWN cannot be expanded, it is written into the file, "failed-wwns.yml"

 Dell EMC reached out to me to provide automation solutions for their Dell EMC PowerMax product.
 I'm an automation consultant / trainer, so, if you need help Automating your Dell EMC infrastructure, we should talk!
 I'd love to run a training solution for you and your team!

-Written by Russell Zachary Feeser for Dell EMC.
-Contact z at rzfeeser.com or just visit rzfeeser.com if you're looking for Ansible training, or using Ansible with Dell EMC products.
+See my author info at the bottom of the module for ways to reach out to me.

 Requirements
 ------------